 It won’t take long to know how your body reacts to different foods and this will help you better decide on the appropriate snack choices for you.

-My favorite cookbook offers great recipes for meals and snacks, you can check it out here.
+My favourite cookbook offers great recipes for meals and snacks, you can check it out here.

 Do you enjoy a bedtime snack each night?